siyi424/SnippetNote/README.md

-# SnippetNote
+ SnippetNote

 SnippetNote is a VS Code extension designed to help you take notes and export them while learning project code.

 ## Features

 - Select code snippets and generate explanations using GitHub Copilot.
-- Export code snippets and explanations to a Markdown file.
+- Export code snippets and explanations to  Markdown file.
 - Add and remove notes in an existing Markdown file with automatic numbering.

 ## Installation